Master of Management in Agribusiness

 This programme can be completed in 12 months if you start in Semester 1.

-It is recommended that international students only begin the programme in Semester 1.
+Please note: international students can only begin the programme in Semester 1.

 How you’ll grow